jdlms/backlogattack/README.md

 www.backlogattack.wtf

 A serverless Steam game price comparison tool with email alerts.
-Built to practice with queues, crons, scraping, AWS services, and 3rd-party API integeration.
+Built for fun with queues, crons, scraping, and 3rd-party API integeration.

-##### Stack
+##### Build using...

-- SST v3
+- SST
 - Remix
-- Dynamo
-- Lambda
-- SQS
-- SES
-- Puppeteer
-- Tailwind
+- AWS